exchangegroup/AlertViewBotDemo/README.md

 #  iOS app that demonstrates an issue with a UI Test when it is run by Xcode bot

+This repository can be deleted after October 2015.

 An iOS app demo that reproduces an issue with UI test.
 In the UI test we open a UIAlertView and fill the text box.

 UI test runs successfully in Xcode but fails when run by Xcode bot: